nishanthtnoorithaya/React-HyperPanda/README.md

 1. Basic Understanding of Creating Elements in HTML,Through JS and in ReactJS.
 2. Installing Parcel Bundler. (npm)
-3. Creating ReactElements and Understanding of Package,json and Package.lock.json.
+3. Creating ReactElements and Understanding of Package.json and Package.lock.json.
 4. What is npm and Node Modules.
 5. Installing React Module.
 6. Executing/Building Parcel in Local and Produnction Mode. (npx)